-Properties: Sporanox (itraconazole), a triazole derivative, is orally active against infections with dermatophytes (Trichophyton spp., Microsporum spp., Epidermophyton floccosum). yeasts (Candida spp., Pityrosporum spp.).
-Aspergillus spp. and various other yeasts and funqi.
+Properties: Sporanox (itraconazole), a triazole derivative, is orally active against infections with dermatophytes (Trichophyton spp., Microsporum spp., Epidermophyton floccosum), yeasts (Candida spp., Pityrosporum spp.), Aspergillus spp. and various other yeasts and fungi.
 Indications: Sporanox (itraconazole) is indicated for vulvovaginal candidosis, pityriasis versicolor, dermatophytoses, fungal keratitis and oral candidosis.
-Dosage and administration: Vulvovaginal candidosis: 2 capsules (200 mg) morning and evening for 1 day: pityriasis versicolor: 2 capsules (200 mg) once daily for 7 days; ti- not been associated with hepatic dysfunction, it is advisnea corporis tinea cruris tinea pedis tinea manus: 1 capsule (100 mg) daily for 15 days; highly keratinized regions, as in plantar tinea pedis and palmar tinea manus, require 1 capsule (100 mg) daily for 30 days.
+Dosage and administration: Vulvovaginal candidosis: 2 capsules (200 mg) morning and evening for 1 day; pityriasis versicolor: 2 capsules (200 mg) once daily for 7 days; tinea corporis, tinea cruris, tinea pedis, tinea manus: 1 capsule (100 mg) daily for 15 days; highly keratinized regions, as in plantar tinea pedis and palmar tinea manus, require 1 capsule (100 mg) daily for 30 days.
 Oral candidosis: 1 capsule (100 mg) daily for 15 days.
-Fungal keratitis: 2 capsules (200 mg) once daily for 21 days Contra-indications: Sporanox (itraconazole) is contraindicated during pregnancy.
+Fungal keratitis: 2 capsules (200 mg) once daily for 21 days.
+Contra-indications: Sporanox (itraconazole) is contraindicated during pregnancy.
 Warnings and precautions: Although clinically Sporanox (itraconazole) has Full prescribing information is available on request.

-able not to give this drug to patients with a known history of liver disease.
+not been associated with hepatic dysfunction, it is advisable not to give this drug to patients with a known history of liver disease.
 Nursing mothers: It is recommended not to breast feed whilst taking Sporanox (itraconazole).
-Drug interactions: Sporanox (itraconazole) should not be given concomitantly with rifampicin
+Drug interactions: Sporanox (itraconazole) should not be given concomitantly with rifampicin.

 Most complaints of gastric distress, as well as oesophagitis, are conventionally attributed to hyperacidity in the stomach.
 However, the contemporary view in gastroenterology holds that most upper G.I. problems, including heartburn, postprandial fullness, early satiety, abdominal distension and epigastric discomfort, are commonly motility related.
 1-3 And this stands to reason.
 After all, proper peristalsis is a physiological necessity for our digestive process.

-Prepulsid, the novel G.I. prokinetic, uniquely restores healthy peristalsis to efficiently clear the oesophagus and empty the stomach.4-6 Prepulsi restores upper G.I. motility like no other agent.
+Prepulsid, the novel G.I. prokinetic, uniquely restores healthy peristalsis to efficiently clear the oesophagus and empty the stomach.4-6 restores upper G.I. motility like no other agent.

-JANSSEN PHARMACEUTICA B-2340 Beerse, Belgium
+JANSEN PHARMACEUTICA B-2340 Beerse, Belgium